Regulatory, Pricing and Reimbursement

 For devices within class I, the manufacturer is responsible for the CE marking.
 For devices in classes IIa-III, a notified body must be involved in the certification.
 The purpose of the CE marking system is to ensure that the product meets the relevant EU requirements with regard to quality, safety and efficacy.

-Natural medicinal products and traditional herbal medicinal products must be authorised by the DKMA before they may be sold.
+Natural medicinal products and traditional herbal medicinal products must be authorised or registered by the DKMA before they may be sold.
 Please see Traditional Medicines and OTC Products.

-Strong vitamin and mineral products may sold outside pharmacies in Denmark, provided they have been authorised by the DKMA.
+Vitamin and mineral products are as a starting point not categorized as medicinal products.
+However, strong vitamin and mineral products where the content of vitamins and minerals are considerably higher than the normal daily requirement can be sold outside pharmacies in Denmark, provided they have been authorised by the DKMA.
 Such products may only be authorised to prevent and cure cases of deficiency.

 When authorizing vitamin and mineral products, the DKMA sets out the same requirements as to manufacture, quality and safety as for natural medicinal products.
 Please see Traditional Medicines and OTC Products.